-Sometimes you can eat something unfamiliar and you love it upon trying it.
-It could be the flavour — the taste and smell of it.
-But it could also be the texture — that unbelievable way food feels in your mouth.
+Sometimes you can eat something unfamiliar and your taste buds sing.
+It could be the flavour— the taste and smell.
+Or the texture—that unbelievable way food feels in your mouth.
+Most likely it’s a combination of both.

 Melt-in-your-mouth chocolate.
 A crisp apple or lettuce.
-Crunchy biscuits/cookies.
+Crunchy cookies.
 Light pancakes.
 Dry arrowroot/nduma/taro root.
 Slimy okra.

 But food texture is more than that.
-It involves teeth and how the food breaks down or not.
+It involves teeth and how the food gets broken down or not.
 Peanut butter sticking to the roof of your mouth.
 The grainy feel of nuts.
 Sponginess of injera.
 Sogginess of eggplant.
-Creamy smoothies, yoghurt, custard, banana.
+Creamy yoghurt, custard, banana.

-For the longest I disliked cooked fruit — I suppose because of its texture — it felt soggy and mushy in my mouth.
-Texture is very subjective and your preferences can change.
+For the longest I disliked cooked fruit—I suppose because of the texture—soggy and mushy.
+Texture is very subjective and initial preferences can change.

 Curd (to me) is velvet and lingers on the tongue.
 It is a mix of tangy and sweet.